Greta Scacchi: Personal life

 Scacchi is an Italian citizen by birth.
 She applied for British citizenship after turning 18, but was refused and refused again on appeal; she later applied again due to Brexit.
 She is a citizen of Italy, Australia and the United Kingdom.

 From 1983 to 1989, Scacchi was in a relationship with New Zealand musician Tim Finn.
 She had a four-year relationship with American actor Vincent D'Onofrio, with whom she has a daughter, actress Leila George.
+She was previously the mother-in-law of actor Sean Penn, who was married to George from 2020 to 2022.

 In 1997, Scacchi began a relationship with her first cousin, Carlo Mantegazza.
-They have a son, Matteo.
+They have a son.

 Scacchi is an active supporter of campaigns and organisations that promote environmental causes.
 She has supported Greenpeace and Christian Aid's climate change campaign.
 In 2009, she posed nude with a codfish to promote the documentary The End of the Line, a film exposing the effects of overfishing.
 She continues to lead the linked Fishlove campaign, which has seen a host of well known actors pose for photographs with a variety of fish.

-In October 2013, for her services to the arts she was awarded Cavaliere Ordine al Merito della Repubblica Italiana (Knight in the Order of Merit of the Italian Republic).
+In October 2013, Scacchi was awarded the Cavaliere Ordine al Merito della Repubblica Italiana (Knight in the Order of Merit of the Italian Republic) for her services to the arts.